Tornadoes of 1999: August 14–15

 On August 14, two tornadoes hit the small town of Lewistown, Montana.
 The first tornado, an F2, was on the ground for less than a mile.
 The second tornado's path is unknown.
 Reports said 150 homes were damaged, and hail affected almost everyone in the town.
 There were no fatalities and only one minor injury.

+August 18 (Canada)

+An extremely rare F0 tornado touched down in Pugwash, Nova Scotia, Canada.
+This tornado was only the sixth confirmed in Nova Scotia, tearing the dining room off a cafe, leaving the cook and their manager dazed.

 August 29 (South Africa)

 An F1 tornado struck Cape Flats, South Africa.
 Causing damage along a path at least 1 mi long and 1000 yd wide, it moved through the impoverished neighborhood of Manenberg.
 At least four people were killed, while a fifth died from a heart attack, and 220 were injured.
 Approximately 5,000 people were left homeless.

 September

 There were 56 tornadoes confirmed in the US in the month of September.

 September 15

 As Hurricane Floyd neared landfall in North Carolina, its outer bands spawned 17 tornadoes across the state.
 The majority were weak, though two produced F2 damage.